STS-GAN: Can We Synthesize Solid Texture with High Fidelity from Arbitrary 2D Exemplar?

-In this experiment, the STS-GAN is evaluated with various isotropic exemplars.
-Figure \ref{isotropic} depicts the generated solid textures from given textures as well as several visualizations of solids.
-It is apparent that the created 3D solids closely resemble the specified 2D exemplars.
-Furthermore, the textural features of the slices from the 3D solid at different angles are the same as the exemplar.
-Furthermore, the generated isotropic solid is used in surface mapping.
+\textbf{Isotropic Exemplar} In experiments, the STS-GAN is evaluated with isotropic exemplars.
+Figure \ref{isotropic} depicts the generated solid texture and several slices of solid.
+It is apparent that the created 3D solid closely resembles the given 2D exemplar and the textural visual characteristics of the slices from the 3D solid at different angles are similar to the exemplar.

+Furthermore, the generated solid is used in surface texture mapping.
 Based on the spatial coordinate information, the synthesized solid distributes color to the surface pixels of the 3D mesh model.
-The outcome exhibits similar visual qualities to the exemplar, as shown in Figure \ref{isotropic}(h).
-In addition, in Figure \ref{lianxu}, we show continuous slices in the generated solid.
-The interior texture has been observed to have a high level of structure consistency.
+The outcome exhibits similar visual qualities to the exemplar, as shown in Figure \ref{isotropic}(g).

-These experiments show that our model is capable of extending a given 2D texture to 3D solids.